alexanderepping/apfelxx_photon_mod/plottingPython/README.md

 ## plottingStructureFunctions.py
 Plots the Structure Functions, taken from data_StructureFunctions.txt.
 It also calculates the Structure Functions given from experimental data and compares them to the ones given by Apfel++.

+## experimental_data.py
+File with the experimental data on the structure function F2Gamma, taken from [Nisius](https://arxiv.org/abs/hep-ex/9912049v1), Appendix D. Is used by plottingStructureFunctions.py.

 ## data_StructureFunctions.txt
 Contains the output data by StructureFunctions.cc and is read by plottingStructureFunctions.py.
 The data contains the x data, the Structure Functions calculated using the PDFs that were evolved by Apfel++, the Structure Functions calculated using the LHAPDF data and the ratio of the two.